hgschmie/factorio-miniloader-redux/ADD_NEW_LOADERS.md

 | Matt Ultimate        | 450               | 0.9375     | 6              | 10        | 8 (0.125, 2700º)       |

 *) Stacking loaders are a special case.

+For non-stacking belts, the theoretical maximum throughput is 480 items/sec (max belt speed) which can be achieved with two inserters:

+`2 inserters * hand size 8 * 60 ticks/sec / 480 items/sec = 2 ticks/item`

 With the exception of the Express loader, all standard tiers are using a hand size of 1.
 For mod specific miniloaders, the hand size and even inserter count may vary wildly; this has some impact on the FPS of the game but it should be minimal.